bioinfoUQAM/Caribou/README.md

 Theoritically, any database could be used to train and classify using Caribou but a certain structure should be used for feeding to the program.
 The specific structure of the database files necessary for training is explained in more details in the [database section of the wiki](https://github.com/bioinfoUQAM/Caribou/wiki/Building-database).

 ### GTDB pre-extracted K-mers
-Extracted K-mers profile files for the GTDB taxonomy representatives version 202 can be found in the folder `Caribou/data/kmers`.
+Extracted K-mers profile files for the GTDB taxonomy representatives version 202 with a k length of 35 can be found in the folder `Caribou/data/kmers`.

 ### Building GTDB from another release
 Should the user want to use a more recent release of the GTDB taxonomy, this can be done using the template script to build data in one large fasta file and extract classes into a csv file.
 This template must be modified by the user to insert filepaths and comment the host section if there is no host to be used.